Gustave A. Sedon: Hollins College

-The main dorm of Hollins College was decorated and enhanced by Sedon.
-"In Sedon's daybook, his journals, all these bits and pieces of decorations are noted.
-Seadon (sic) was a very interesting character with a wry sense of humor, even though he had troubles spelling in English.
-One year just before the Civil War, his journal notes he had to build a walkway to the necessary- a walk way to the outhouse behind the building.
-The next year he cryptically noted a cover to the walkway to the necessary.
-Obviously, the young ladies didn't like getting wet as they walked downstairs."
-Sedon's initial contract with the college on the Main Building began in 1860, but was interrupted during the Civil War.
-He wasn't finally paid for his work until 1866.
-"He was recalled repeatedly through 1879 for completing porches, balustrades, interior woodwork, other improvements and repairs."
+The Main Building of Hollins College (now Hollins University) was decorated and enhanced by Sedon.
+His initial contract with the college on the Main Building began in 1860, but was interrupted during the Civil War.
+He wasn't finally paid for his work until 1866.Sedon was repeatedly requested back at the college through 1879 for work on porches, balustrades, interior woodwork, and other improvements and repairs.
+The Hollins College Quadrangle, of which Main Building is the centerpiece, was listed on the National Register of Historic Places in 1974.

 Pleasant Grove Plantation

 Sedon also did some major woodwork on the Pleasant Grove (Salem, Virginia).
 "One of the most interesting things about Pleasant Grove is the fine architectural detail on the front which was put out on the house by Gustavus Seadon (sic), a German carpenter/handyman contractor.
 The house has interesting Ionic columns which Sedon carved and a cast iron balcony up on the top which Sedon or Joseph Deyerle, the owner of the house, ordered from Lynchburg, Virginia or maybe from Richmond.
 Someday I'll pursue this iron work but its interesting to know that the exact ironwork is on the Witherow house in Lexington, Virginia, on a house on Main Street in Lynchburg, Virginia, and another building in Richmond, Virginia."